Avoid Out-of-Pocket Costs for Labs and Tests

 - Why are these tests being ordered?

-Although the answer to this question may seem obvious, medical providers order labs and tests for various reasons depending on your treatment and circumstances.
-When discussing this question with your doctor, listen for terms like “investigational,” “new” or “experimental,” and obtain assurances that the tests are being ordered to specifically address the symptom or condition that is being evaluated.
-Tests may not be considered generally accepted medical practice or part of professionally recognized standards of care and, therefore, will not be covered by the Health Plan. - How will these labs or tests affect my overall treatment plan?
+Although the answer to this question may seem obvious, medical providers order labs and tests for various reasons depending on your symptoms, medical conditions and circumstances.
+When discussing this question with your doctor, listen for terms like “investigational,” “new” or “experimental,” and obtain assurances that the tests are being ordered to specifically diagnose or treat your symptom or condition. - Have these tests been denied by insurance before for being investigational, experimental or not medically necessary?

 When trying to determine whether tests or labs may be covered by the Health Plan, consider the explanation your doctor gives for how the results will be used.
 Seek to understand whether the results will directly determine the next steps of your treatment plan. - Is this a repeat test or a genetic test?